vincentzhang/lqr_mdp/README.md

-# lqr-mdp
+# lqr_mdp

-lqr-mdp is a simple MDP library for Linear Quadratic Regulator (LQR) problems.
+lqr_mdp is a simple MDP library for Linear Quadratic Regulator (LQR) problems.
 It provides an openai-gym like interface.

 It currently supports both discrete-time and continuous-time LQR with the following cost setup:
 * infinite-horizon discounted cost with or without process noise